Looking for a Christmas reindeer craft? Make a herd of sparkling Christmas reindeer that are perfect to use for Christmas decor.

-Making these was fun, didn’t take an incredibly long time, and was easy.
+Making these reindeer was fun, didn’t take an incredibly long time, and it was easy.
 That’s a perfect crafting combination in my book.

 How to Make Sparkly Christmas Reindeer